Austin Hedges Player Props: Pirates vs. Diamondbacks

 Austin Hedges At The Plate

-- In 43.4% of his games this season (23 of 53), Hedges has picked up at least one hit, and in three of those games (5.7%) he recorded multiple hits.
+- In 44.4% of his 54 games this season, Hedges has picked up at least one hit.
+He's also had three multi-hit games.

-- He has hit a long ball in one of 53 games, and in 0.6% of his plate appearances.

-- In 11 games this year (20.8%), Hedges has picked up an RBI, including two games with multiple runs batted in.
+- Hedges has driven in a run in 11 games this season (20.4%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.